-Tideway is an independently owned firm of specialist pension advisers and wealth managers who have handled over £1bn worth of final salary pension transfers since April 2015.
+Tideway is an independently owned firm of specialist pension advisers and wealth managers which has handled over £1bn worth of final salary pension transfers since April 2015.

 Q. How many specialist transfer advisers do you have and what experience does the firm have in doing transfers?